Rob is a pool-service industry professional with over 20 years of experience.

-First thing's first here.
-You can not add chemicals to lower stabilizer.
-Cyanauric acid (stabilizer) can be added, but in order to lower it, the pool needs to be diluted with fresh water.
+First thing's first.
+You cannot add chemicals to lower the stabilizer level.
+Cyanuric acid (a stabilizer) can be added, but to lower it, the pool needs to be diluted with fresh water.
 There is no chemical on the market that you can add to your pool water to lower the stabilizer.

-If you just need help on cleaning or shocking a green pool please click here
+If you just need help with cleaning a green pool, learn how to properly shock your pool.

-Depending on your stabilizer level, and of course the size of your pool, unfortunately you are going to have to drain a significant amount of water from the pool.
+Unfortunately, depending on your stabilizer level, and of course, the size of your pool, you are going to have to drain a significant amount of water from the pool.
 Some customers I have don't like this because of the cost of replacing the water.
-If you DON'T do this though, you will have recurring problems.
-If you have a cartridge filter, you may want to check this out.
+However, if you don't do this, you will have recurring problems.
+If you have a cartridge filter, you may want to learn how to clean a cartridge filter.
 Many problems can be caused by a bad filter.

-Drain about 2 feet of water from the pool. (yes, 18-24 inches below the bottom of the tile line) This is why the skimmer line needs to be closed.
+Drain about two feet of water from the pool.
+Yes, 18-24 inches below the bottom of the tile line.)
+This is why the skimmer line needs to be closed.
 Reset the valves and add water from the hose.
-This can take several hours depending on the size of the pool and water pressure from your hose.
+This can take several hours, depending on the size of the pool and the water pressure from your hose.
 Let the pool filter on normal cycle and have the stabilizer re-tested.
 There should be a significant decrease in stabilizer.